1998 Limerick East by-election

-A by-election was held in the Dáil Éireann Limerick East constituency in Ireland on 11 March 1998.
+A Dáil by-election was held in the constituency of Limerick East in Ireland on Wednesday, 11 March 1998, to fill a vacancy in the 28th Dáil.
 It followed the death of Labour Party Teachta Dála (TD) Jim Kemmy on 25 September 1997.

+The writ of election to fill the vacancy was agreed by the Dáil on 17 February 1998.

-The election was won by Limerick City Councillor Jan O'Sullivan of the Labour Party.
+The by-election was won by the Labour candidate Jan O'Sullivan, a member of Limerick City Councill.